akmistry/akmistry.github.io/content/posts/2022-10-17-sparsearray.md

 bytes, or ~29% of the space.

 The solution here is to split the array indices and values into two arrays which are maintained in parallel.
-Storing the uint8's as a seperate array allows them to be packed together, eliminating the wasted space, at a cost of some extra maintenance operations.
+Storing the uint8's as a separate array allows them to be packed together, eliminating the wasted space, at a cost of some extra maintenance operations.